MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ItemProperty.md

 ### Example 3: Display the value name and data of registry entries in a registry subkey

 This command displays the value name and data of each of the registry entries contained in the "CurrentVersion" registry subkey.
-Note that the command requires that there is a PowerShell drive named `HKLM:` that is mapped to the "HKEY_LOCAL_MACHINE" hive of the registry.
+Note that the command requires that there is a PowerShell drive named `HKLM:` that is mapped to the `HKEY_LOCAL_MACHINE` hive of the registry.
 A drive with that name and mapping is available in PowerShell by default.
 Alternatively, the path to this registry subkey can be specified by using the following alternative path that begins with the provider name followed by two colons:

-"Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion".
+`Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion`

 ```powershell
 Get-ItemProperty -Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion